Would you purposely hit your car’s engine with a hammer?

 It is against the law to destroy the American Flag and blasphemous to destroy the Bible.
 If you strike another human being you are arrested for an assault.
 Yet parents have the right to hit their child, our most vulnerable and precious gift, from God none the less.
 People even cite the Bible to defend this so-called disciplinarian approach.

-I will agree that spanking can “work” because the child will eventually submit and comply out of fear and desperation.
+I can see how spanking seems to “work” as the child will eventually submit and comply out of fear and desperation.
 Spanking destroys so much more than eyes can see as well as significantly impacts brain development and relational integrity.
 I also know that any one who spanks is really doing the best they can with the resources they have.
 We must consider the resources that were given (or beat in-) to them, and so on.
 If we react with blame, shame and punishment, then we continue to strengthen the fear-based brain connections.
 We must find more resources to respond with love and reduce the stress for all humankind to transcend the grips of fear and violence.
 Fortunately, the easiest and most effective tools are free to everyone: DEEP BREATHS, ears to LISTEN, arms to HUG.

-Now, I can barely scratch the surface of this issue in this post but hopefully empathy, compassion, and love will prevail, and Jesus’s true teachings will surpass.
+Now, I can barely scratch the surface of this issue in this post but hopefully empathy, compassion, and love will prevail.
 If you are interested in some non-violent information or research on how physical punishment harms, here are some links:

 Oh, and my hunch is no one one would purposely (consciously) hit or break their working technological devices nor destroy their patriotic and religious artifacts they believe in.
 We lose control when we are under stress and do not know what to do.
 Maybe we can empathize with children’s stress when they are acting out.
 What are we really afraid of…our children’s future?… failing as a parent?…losing control?